creative residency

 We’re excited to announce

-Andrés Peña as the 2024 mentor.
+Andrés Peña as the 2024 mentor and Aina Yasué as the mentee.

 Andrés Peña is a celebrated flamenco dancer, choreographer, director, and teacher whose artistic journey has left an indelible mark on the flamenco world.
 Born and raised in Jerez de la Frontera, Spain, Peña began his dance education at a young age, mastering traditional flamenco techniques while also pushing the boundaries of the art form with contemporary influences.
 As a performer, Peña has collaborated with esteemed companies and artists, including Compañía Flamenca Manuel Morao, Compañía Flamenca "La Chunga," and Compañía Flamenca Carmen Cortés, among others.
 Peña's performances have earned him acclaim at renowned festivals such as the Festival de Jerez, the Bienal de Flamenco de Sevilla, and the Festival de Música y Danza de Granada.In addition to his achievements as a performer, Peña has also distinguished himself as a visionary choreographer and director.
 His productions, including "Peña," "A Fuego Lento," and "Cádiz de la Frontera," have been showcased at prestigious festivals and venues worldwide, earning accolades and recognition for their innovation and artistry.